Cala Millor: Economy

 While the town has seen extensive development since the 1930s, the 1980s to 1990s are widely regarded as the best years for tourism among the town's locals, with the town reportedly suffering from a slow steady decline in recent decades.
 Often leading to the town be named as one of the poorest areas on the island.

-Speculation among the locals as to the cause of the slowdown ranges widely, from the introduction of the Euro currency in 1999, to the availability of cheap flights from companies like Ryanair and EasyJet, to the ability of the average person to visit more diverse destinations, and most notably, the all inclusive system, that grants the tourists access to unlimited food and drink at their hotels.
+Speculation among the locals as to the cause of the slowdown ranges widely, from the introduction of the Euro currency in 1999 to the availability of cheap flights from companies like Ryanair and EasyJet to the ability of the average person to visit more diverse destinations, and most notably, the all-inclusive system, that grants the tourists access to unlimited food and drink at their hotels.

-This caused some local restaurants and businesses to complain that the hotels have an unfair advantage, and a monopoly, as tourists are incentivised to get their food and drink from the hotel.
+This caused some local restaurants and businesses to complain that the hotels have an unfair advantage, and a monopoly, as tourists are encouraged to get their food and drink from the hotel.
 This has led to calls for the system to be scrapped or outright outlawed.
 However, the real reason for the slowdown is unclear.

-In recent years the economy has continued to decline, after many hotels in the area were affected by the collapse of The Thomas Cook Group in 2019, and the lockdown measures imposed by government to curve the spread of COVID-19 during the 2020 Corona Virus Pandemic.
+In recent years the economy has continued to decline after many hotels in the area were affected by the collapse of The Thomas Cook Group in 2019, and the lockdown measures imposed by the government to curb the spread of COVID-19 during the 2020 Corona Virus Pandemic.
 Since then, the town has seen the introduction of food banks in the area, as well as the closure of many shops, restaurants, and local businesses.

-Regardless of this economic downturn, this has not stopped thousands of tourists from visitings the area each season, with the area and its hotels and attractions receiving many positives reviews on online travel sites.
+Regardless of this economic downturn, this has not stopped thousands of tourists from visiting the area each season, with the area and its hotels and attractions receiving many positive reviews on online travel sites.

 At the end of each year, the town has a celebratory fireworks show, in honour of the tourists that visited the island that year.